-The panel is pretty much your hub of data depending on the operating status you choose via the rotary dial which doubles up a pressure sensitive functions selector.
-Certain options are changeable using the rotary dial such as the input method, (USB, coaxial, optical and ABS), 3 digital filters and sounds on the bottom panel and the output mode (DAC, preamp and headamp).
+The panel is pretty much your hub of data depending on the operating status you choose via the rotary dial which doubles up a pressure-sensitive functions selector.
+Certain options are changeable using the rotary dial such as the input method, (USB, coaxial, optical, and ABS), 3 digital filters and sounds on the bottom panel, and the output mode (DAC, preamp, and headamp).

-The volume adjuster is disabled by default when in pure DAC mode. the DA10 operates a fixed line voltage in pure DAC mode and the dB incremental is set to 0dB.
+The volume adjuster is disabled by default when in pure DAC mode. the DA10 operates a fixed-line voltage in pure DAC mode and the dB incremental is set to 0dB.
 The volume becomes ‘live’ once you move into preamp and headamp modes with a range of 99dB or 99 steps, (99-0dB).

 Inputs & Outputs

-The DA10 offers a pretty good selection of inputs and outputs with the only thing really missing is a 3.5mm line-in.
+The DA10 offers a pretty good selection of inputs and outputs with the only thing really missing being a 3.5mm line-in.
 To the rear, you will find all the digital inputs including USB, optical and coaxial, as well as single AES3 input.

 These are all housed beside the switchable 220/11v AC socket which is connected to a fairly hefty Plitron toroidal transformer (50VA) inside the main chassis.
 Fuses are disposable on the DA10 which is a huge plus for me living in a region with power surges.
 You can simply swap them out if they blow.